-restorative justice
+restorative iustice

-a way of responding to harmful behaviour that emphasises repairing the harm caused by the crime and 'restoring' harmony as much as possible between the perpetrator, the target and society as a whole
+a way of respondina to harmful behaviour that emphasises repairing the harm caused bu the crime and 'restoring' harmony as much as possible between the perpetrator. the target and society as a whole

-Ancestors are still considered as part of the realm of the living, until theu have no one to remember them or no one to perform the appropriate ritual.
+Ancestors are still considered as part of the realm of the living, until they have no one to remember them or no one to perform the appropriate ritual.
 Ancestors can connect with human beings through their dreams.